Home » Dinner Recipes » Chicken » Shrimp Curry

 Just warm up on the stove top or heat up in the microwave when you want to eat the rest.
 We do this a lot for quick lunches the next day.

-I will warn the shrimp will become more rubbery as it reheats because it is already cooked, and as you warm, you will cook it more.
+I will warn that the shrimp will become more rubbery as it reheats because it is already cooked, and as you warm it, you will cook it more.
 It won’t affect the flavor, just the texture slightly.

 Skip ordering takeout from your favorite Indian restaurant and learn to make homemade shrimp curry today!